rywhale/kiwisR/cran-comments.md

+# kiwisR 0.2.4
+There were zero WARNINGS and zero ERRORS.

+## NEWS
+* Removed/updated more broken URLs flagged with NOTES by CRAN

 # kiwisR 0.2.3
 There were zero WARNINGS and zero ERRORS.

 ## NEWS
 * Removed/updated broken URLs flagged with NOTES by CRAN

 # kiwisR 0.2.2
 There were zero WARNINGS and zero ERRORS.